Publication: I slowly watched him disappear

 “I slowly watched him disappear” destabilizes fantasies about military masculine status by calling into question some of its most sacred and axiomatic premises.
 By exposing its dependence, in other words, on constructed and phony myths."

-"I slowly watched him disappear" is in the collection of Stanford University's library and the Rhode Island School of Design's library.
+"I slowly watched him disappear" is in the collection of Stanford University's library, the Rhode Island School of Design's library and the Metropolitan Museum of Art.